 The Shifting Paradigm of Data Privacy: What You Need to Know

-For advertisers, this means that the granularity you’re used to is going away.
+The audience granularity you’re used to has effectively disappeared.
 With decreased targeting capabilities, you’ll need to reframe your positioning and creative approach to appeal to a wider audience while still driving action.
-Upper-funnel targeting will become far more important because you’re unlikely to know whether you’re reaching someone for the first time, or the fiftieth.

 Data Privacy Changes: The Facts